Jbkwok/is210_lesson_02/README.rst

 Task 18: Data Type Conversion
 -----------------------------

-Way back in Task 1 we asked you to trigger an exception through an illegal statement.
-One of the suggested means of doing so was attempting to use the addition/concatenation operator to add an integer to a string.
+The course text mentions that some operations are illegal between objects of different types.
+Such operations will raise an error.
+One of the suggested illegal operations was attempting to use the addition/concatenation operator to add an integer to a string.
 Since that's illegal, how would you combine these elements?

 #.
 Open ``conversion.py``